Pain · Procurement

 Our German quote is correct.
 The US buyer keeps saying it is wrong.
 WTF?

 The quote names the right product at the right price.
-The US buyer reads it and asks for a different document.
+The US buyer judges it and asks for a different document.
 Or goes quiet.
 The mismatch is structural, not technical.

 Six signals the quote is dying on shape, not price.